soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/configure-supervision-policies.md

 ### Create custom keyword dictionary/lexicon

 1. Using a text editor (like Notepad), create a new file that includes the keyword terms you'd like to monitor in a supervision policy.
 Make sure each term is on a separate line and save the file in the **Unicode/UTF-16 (Little Endian)** format.
 2. Import the keyword file into your Office 365 tenant using PowerShell.
-To connect to Office 365 with PowerShell, see [Connect to Office 365 Security & Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).
+To connect to Office 365 with PowerShell, see [Connect to the Compliance Center PowerShell](https://docs.microsoft.com/powershell/exchange/office-365-scc/connect-to-scc-powershell/connect-to-scc-powershell).

     After you've connected to Office 365 with PowerShell, run the following commands to import your keyword dictionary: